Aton143/trader/README.md

 # trader
-An in development game engine.
-Formerly, a multiplatform, performant trading client and GUI with very few dependencies.
+An in-development game engine with very few dependencies for a small puzzle game.
+Formerly, a multiplatform trading client and GUI.
 Do you understand why it's called "trader"?

 ## What trader can do
 This project is still in its early stages, so to say.
 Right now, it supports HTTPS using a blocking- and sockets-based architecture sockets on Windows and has a Direct3D 11 rendering backend, running at 60fps with ease.
 On Linux, development is underway for X11-based system susing OpenGL as the rendering backend (work can be found on the linux-bootstrap branch).
 It has the infrastructure to do shader hot-reloads, instrumented profiling, logging asserts, frame buffer captures, visual debugging, plots, text editing, and more!
 One might say it's awesome!